SteveBarnett/Remixing/_thinking/ai/ai-literacy.md

 AI is notoriously sycophantic: they're trained to tell us what we want to hear.
 Even if we suggest a bad idea, the AI will say it's a good idea, and tell us we're right.
 This can be especially tricky for high-stakes or interpersonal topics.

-The sycophany can combine with hallucinations for extra effect!
+The sycophancy can combine with hallucinations for extra effect!

 #### Recommendation